 3. What are the benefits of sending my child to a charter school?

 Children attending charter schools benefit from small class sizes, high academic standards, and innovative approaches to teaching and learning.
 Charter schools are organized by a founding group that is passionate about the basic tenets of the curriculum.
 Enthusiasm for the school is contagious.
 Board members, staff members, parents, students, and community members are attracted to the charter school because their interests coincide with the charter school’s educational program and special themes.
 Charter schools have to be responsive to parents’ concerns because they operate in a free market.
 Parents literally make the choice to send their children to the magnet or theme school.
 Parents also typically transport their children to school, which means that parents have a stronger connection and more active communications with the faculty and staff.

-4. Why should I send my child to a charter school managed by Choice Schools Associates?
+4. Why should I send my child to a school managed by Choice Schools Associates?

-5. How do I enroll my child in one of CSA’s charter schools?
+5. How do I enroll my child in one of Choice’s schools?

 Parents or legal guardians are invited to contact the school of choice to learn of their enrollment process and obtain an enrollment application.
 Students will be accepted and assigned to classes on a first come, first served basis.
 If a particular grade is full, students will participate in a lottery process at the end of the official enrollment period or will be placed on a waiting list in the order enrollment applications are received.